RishiDarkDevil/rishi-portfolio/content/_index.md

               Responsibilities include:

               * Working with <a href="https://research.iitj.ac.in/researcher/richa-singh-2" target="_blank" rel="noopener">Prof Richa Singh</a> and <a href="https://research.iitj.ac.in/researcher/mayank-vatsa" target="_blank" rel="noopener">Mayank Vatsa</a>.
-              * Developing data pipelines for benchmarking robustness of Neural Face Recognition systems.
+              * Developing benchmarking pipelines for robustness of Neural Face Recognition systems.
               * Combatting performance drops for various face recognition backbones and analyzing the impact of various corruptions and perturbation.
               * Delving into the impact of various corruption in impacting the Face Recognition Models and identifying robust architectures and losses.
         - title: Research Intern